SergioHG99/android_device_thl_w200/README.md

 By the moment can't install with CWM automade 08.08.2013 02:33:15, maybe a instalation could be performed on TWRP.

 ###### STATUS
-I can't build cm-10.1 strange error
+I can't build cm-10.1 strange error?

 I can build to cm-10.2